CSYE6225VaishnaviMantri/webapp/webapp.md

         Updates an existing user account using the /v1/user endpoint.
         Executes a GET call to validate that the updated account information reflects the changes.

-- Builiding Machine Image using Packer.
+##  Builiding Machine Image using Packer.
-    -The main.pkr.hcl file consists of the dependencies and database setup needed to run your application all this setup is done using commands and  it runs web application on CentOS Stream 8 in the Google Cloud Platform (GCP) environment.
+    - The main.pkr.hcl file consists of the dependencies and database setup needed to run your application all this setup is done using commands and  it runs web application on CentOS Stream 8 in the Google Cloud Platform (GCP) environment.
     - The image also contains installation of OPS Agent for logging and metrics on the console.
     - Post building the image the image is saved on a file named as manifest.json.